gibril1435/Cinemium/README.md

   * **Add-On Management**: Full CRUD functionality for add-on items like food and beverages.
   * **Pricing Configuration**: Set default and custom ticket prices for different days or events.
   * **Promotion Management**: Create and manage promotional offers for customers.

-## 🔐 Backend Roles & Permissions

-The backend employs a straightforward and effective role-based access control (RBAC) system to secure endpoints and differentiate user capabilities.
-This is primarily managed through JWT authentication and custom middleware that checks user roles.

-The two main roles in the system are:

-### **1. Customer**
-This is the default role for any new user who registers on the platform.
-Their permissions are scoped to the customer-facing application.

-* **Authentication**: Can register, log in, and log out.
-* **Movie & Showtime Information**: Can browse and view details for all currently showing movies and their showtimes.
-* **Booking**: Can view seat layouts for showtimes, create new bookings for themselves, and purchase add-ons.
-* **Booking History**: Can access their personal booking history and view their digital tickets.

-### **2. Admin**
-This is a privileged role assigned manually within the database.
-Admins have full control over the cinema's data and operations via the admin dashboard.

-* **Secure Access**: All admin-level API routes are protected by an `isAdmin` middleware, which verifies that the user has the `admin` role before allowing access.
-Unauthorized users attempting to access these routes will receive a `403 Forbidden` error.
-* **Comprehensive Management**: Admins have full CRUD (Create, Read, Update, Delete) capabilities over all major data models, including:
-    * Movies
-    * Showtimes
-    * Studios & Seats
-    * Promotions
-    * Add-Ons (concessions)
-* **Business Analytics**: Can access the main dashboard to view sales figures, top-performing movies, and other key metrics.
-* **Sales Data**: Can view detailed transaction reports and filter them by various criteria.